fluree/docs.flur.ee/src/content/0.9.1/docs/start/quickstart.md

 ### QuickStart

-This quickstart includes sample transactions to quickly set up and query a database.
+This quickstart includes sample transactions to quickly set up and query a ledger.

 \# | Topic
 -- | --